viam-devrel/viamcodelabs/site/viamguides/src/workshop-plant-watering/workshop-plant-watering.md

 3. <a href="./index.html#6" target="_self">**Hands-On Experiment**</a>
    - Test the moisture sensor
    - Test the pump
-   - Program your plant watering device
-   - Configure a Viam process
+   - Configure a custom service

 <!-- ------------------------ -->